dhilgarth/posts-workflow/readme.md

 ##Optional: View available drafts
 If you want to know which drafts are available, you can use `rake list_drafts` or `rake list_drafts[<draft_specification>]`.

+##Optional: Open a draft in the editor
+This is a little shortcut, so you don't have to switch to your file commander: `rake edit_draft[<draft_specification>]`.
+This will open the draft in the editor defined in the rakefile.

 #Configuration

 The rakefile contains three constants you can change: